 Symptoms can vary from mild (in most cases) to severe.
 They can include one or more of the following:

 - Heartburn.
-This is a burning feeling which rises from the upper tummy (abdomen) or lower chest up towards the neck.
+This is a burning sensation which rises from the upper tummy (abdomen) or lower chest up towards the neck.
 (It is a confusing term as it has nothing to do with the heart!)

 - Waterbrash.
 This is a sudden flow of sour-tasting saliva in your mouth.